Start Running

 Sample Workout: Interval workout with 2 miles of warmup, 4 intervals at 400 meters, 2 intervals at 800 meters, 1 interval at 1200 meters, all at slightly faster than race pace.
 1-mile cool down.

 Recommended Experience: For runners comfortable exercising for at least an hour at a moderate effort.
-This plan peaks at 32 miles in a week with a 14-mile long run.
+This plan peaks at 32 miles in a week with a 14-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE